In Requiem

-In Requiem is Paradise Lost's eleventh studio album, again with Rhys Fulber on production duties.
-Greek artist Seth Siro Anton, from metal band Septicflesh, was responsible for the artwork.
+In Requiem is the eleventh studio album by British gothic metal band Paradise Lost, released on 21 May 2007 through Century Media Records.
+It was produced by Rhys Fulber.
+Greek artist Seth Siro Anton from the metal band Septicflesh created the album's artwork.

-The song "Sedative God" was originally intended for the previous Paradise Lost album, but was never recorded at that time.
+The song "Sedative God" was originally intended for the previous Paradise Lost album, but was not recorded in time.
 Drummer Jeff Singer, who played on the aforementioned album, was not an official member of the band back then until the first single of this album The Enemy, although he left Paradise Lost one year after this album's release.

 The album features some harsher vocals by Nick Holmes, similar to the style he had on Icon.

 The title for song "Praise Lamented Shade" comes after An Essay on Criticism by Alexander Pope.

 Track listing

 All tracks by Nick Holmes and Greg MacKintosh.